Yamashiro ikki: Yamashiro ikki rule

 Despite the success of their uprising and the continued existence of the ikki, Yamashiro Province's jizamurai started to clash with each other.
 They consequently requested support by the external warlords, and also fought on the latter's behalf in other provinces.
 The province's ikki, sometimes joined by urban residents of Kyoto, also repeatedly invaded the capital from 1486, demanding debt reductions, sometimes occupying or burning districts of the city.
+Conflicts also emerged between the confederacy's samurai and peasants.
+The latter began to withdraw their support, threatening the confederacy's finances.
+This forced the ikki leading council (which was composed of samurai) to reestablish tolls to finance the confederacy's defenses and government.
+However, this decision provoked a violent peasant revolt against the ikki in 1492.
 After a rule of eight years, the Yamashiro ikki finally collapsed in 1493 when the shogunate organized a campaign to regain the province.
-The invasion was mainly carried out by samurai who wanted to take the province for themselves.
-Most of the local jizamurai consequently yielded and accepted Ise Sadaroku as the shugo.
+The invasion was mainly carried out by outsider samurai who wanted to take the province for themselves.
+As they were effectively caught between this invasion and the growing opposition of the local peasants, the confederacy's samurai mostly opted to yield to the shogunate and accepted Ise Sadaroku as the shugo.
+With its leadership having almost completely defected, the confederacy collapsed.
 The ikki members who resisted were ruthlessly crushed, and the last rebel outpost was turned into "a dead place".

 Aftermath and analysis

 Even though the Yamashiro uprising had formally been suppressed, the province remained outside the control of the major warlords.
 It was not subject to military taxes raised in other parts of Japan, and remained "a breeding ground for uprisings against brokers and toll barriers".
 The estate structure established by the Yamashiro ikki also survived.
 Lesser ikki protests continued in Yamashiro Province on an almost yearly basis until 1511.

 The Yamashiro ikki was part of a wider tendency of local uprisings which involved jizamurai and opposed both shugo as well as their vassals.
 As they were a direct challenge of the traditional hierarchies and societal organization, the ikki were often crushed with uncharacteristic violence by the samurai warlords.